Imiloin/Assignly/src/lib/questions.typ

   // Calculate total points if not specified let total-points = if points == auto {
-    // This is a placeholder - in real implementation,
+    // This would ideally extract points from each part question function
-    // we would need to extract points from each part parts.len()  // Assume 1 point per part for now
+    // For now, assume 1 point per part as fallback parts.len()
   } else {
     points
   }